Center for Children Specialties & Services

 Hip pain in children, adolescence, and young adulthood is often a prelude to early hip arthritis and the potential need for hip replacement.
 Every young person with hip pain should be thoroughly evaluated and not told to just “live with it.”
 More often than not, with the correct management, one can live a normal life without the nuisance and debilitating effect of hip pain.

-Our team of world-renowned orthopaedic surgeons works alongside other pediatric specialists to make an accurate diagnosis and tailor treatment to a child’s needs.
+Our team of world-renowned orthopedic surgeons works alongside other pediatric specialists to make an accurate diagnosis and tailor treatment to a child’s needs.
 Our experienced team has performed hundreds of hip-preserving procedures for young patients from around the globe with hip dysplasia, an abnormal development of tissue in the hip socket that forms in utero and that can occur anytime during childhood, adolescence, and even into early adulthood.

 Depending on your child’s individual diagnosis, we offer less invasive procedures such as hip arthroscopy, an outpatient procedure that uses a camera in the hip joint allowing torn structures or impinging bone to be repaired or removed.
 We also perform a great number of complex procedures to deepen the socket, such as periacetabular osteotomy of Ganz, which surgically repositions the hip to relieve stress on the joint.